MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

     1. Verify that the state views are populated with the correct objects (Servers, Databases, Websites, and so on) and they're being monitored (Health State isn't **Unmonitored**).

-    1. Check the performance views and verify that that performance data has been collected.
+    1. Check the performance views and verify that the performance data has been collected.

 # [Dashboard](#tab/dashboard)